gastonguaysiu/KIRP_II_ML_prediction/CpG450k/readme.md

    - Proceed with `alt_fixed_position.R` for phase 4.
    - (Optional) Run `alt_opt_CpG_f1.R` to observe the attempted dimensionality reduction and its effects.

-## Dependencies

-- List of R packages and any other dependencies required to run the scripts.